high oxalate foods list

 Almond Milk Oxalate

-High Oxalate (1 cup almond milk = LIKELY VERY HIGH oxalate)
+Medium Oxalate (1 cup almond milk = 27 mg oxalate)

 In most cases, I recommend cow’s milk instead of milk substitutes for people with kidney stones.
 Milk substitutes are not naturally high in calcium.
 Instead, they are supplemented with calcium.
 Some research has shown higher urine calcium with calcium supplements rather than naturally occurring calcium.(6) Therefore, there is concern that milk substitutes may raise urine calcium more than cow’s milk.